Appeals court sides with California on order to make Uber and Lyft drivers employees

 The San Francisco City Attorney’s Twitter account lauded the ruling in a tweet.
 “We just won a unanimous victory for workers in our case against Uber and Lyft in the Court of Appeals,” the office said.
 “Drivers are employees.”

-The city attorney, along with those from San Diego and Los Angeles, joined s

-The ruling is not likely to take effect until a remittitur, the final step in the appeals process, is sent down by the court.
+The ruling would not take effect until a remittitur, the final step in the appeals process, is sent down by the court.
 The process typically takes two months if the opinion isn’t challenged, the court’s website says.
-Uber and Lyft would have 30 days from that filing to come into compliance
+Uber and Lyft would have 30 days from that filing to come into compliance.

+Thursday’s decision escalates the heated fight over Proposition 22, the ballot measure pushed by companies such as Uber, Lyft and DoorDash that aims to keep drivers as independent contractors.
+The campaign in support of the measure, backed by the companies themselves, has raised nearly $200 million, 10 times the funding of the campaign opposing it.

+The companies sponsored Prop 22 in response to state lawmakers’ passage of AB5 last year, the legislation that aimed to usher in minimum wage and health care requirements for gig workers including gig drivers.
+The companies argued that employment would imperil their flexible work models, lengthening wait times and increasing fares.
+It also may require them to pull out of some markets, potentially jeopardizing tens of thousands of gig jobs.